GHeinzelmann/BAT.py/README.md

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-*COMING SOON: The BAT.py 2.4 version, with the following new features:*
+*Just released: The BAT.py 2.4 version, with the following new features:*

 - Relative binding free energy calculations (RBFE) implemented into the BAT workflow, using both OpenMM and AMBER